Tania Tetlow

-Tania Christina Tetlow is an American lawyer and law professor who is president of Fordham University since July 1, 2022.
+Tania Christina Tetlow is an American lawyer and law professor who has been president of Fordham University since July 1, 2022.
 Previously, she was president of Loyola University New Orleans.
 She is the first woman and the first layperson to hold each of those positions at those two Catholic universities.

 At the start of her professional career she clerked for a federal judge and worked as an attorney in private practice.
 She was an assistant U.S. attorney from 2000 to 2005.
 She taught law at Tulane University from 2000 to 2015, leading its Domestic Violence Clinic from 2005 to 2014.
 She held senior administrative positions at Tulane from 2015 to 2018.

 Biography

 Early life

 Tetlow was born in New York to L. Mulry Tetlow, a clinical psychologist and psychology professor as well as a former Jesuit priest, and Elisabeth Meier Tetlow, a biblical scholar and author.
 Her parents met while graduate students at Fordham University.
 She was raised in New Orleans and attended Benjamin Franklin High School there and was a recipient of the National Merit Scholarship.
 Tetlow attended Tulane University on a Dean's Honor Scholarship beginning at age 16.
 She was a Truman Fellow in 1991 and graduated cum laude in 1992.
 She graduated magna cum laude from Harvard Law School in 1995.